Feeding Pumpkin To Horses

 Why isn’t my horse keen on pumpkin?

 Don’t be concerned if your horse isn’t keen on pumpkin, horses can be suspicious of novel feeds or may simply not like the taste of pumpkin!
 Try some other fruit and veg treats for example banana, pears, swede or parsnips.
-Alternatively Dengie’s Alfalfa Pellets and Grass Pellets can both be used as tasty treats.
+Alternatively Dengie’s Alfalfa Pellets and Pure Grass Pellets can both be used as tasty treats.